Dzhokhar Tsarnaev: Interrogation

-Legal proceedings
+Criminal proceedings and conviction

-Questioning, charges and confessions

-Initially, Tsarnaev was questioned without being read his Miranda rights, because the Justice Department invoked Miranda's public safety exception.
-He was to be questioned by a federal High-Value Interrogation Group, a special counterterrorism group composed of members of the FBI, CIA and Department of Defense that was created to question high-value detainees.
-Later, after being read his Miranda rights, Tsarnaev stopped talking and declined to continue to cooperate with the investigation.

-Prosecutors initially argued for the public safety exception to be applied to the statements obtained before the Miranda rights were read.
-However, the exception was not considered by the court because the prosecutors later decided not to use any of that evidence in their case against Tsarnaev.

-On April 22, Tsarnaev was charged with "using and conspiring to use a weapon of mass destruction resulting in death" and with "malicious destruction of properties resulting in death", both in connection with the Boston Marathon attacks.
+On April 22, Tsarnaev was charged via a complaint with "using and conspiring to use a weapon of mass destruction resulting in death" and with "malicious destruction of properties resulting in death", both in connection with the Boston Marathon attacks.
 He was read his Miranda rights at his bedside by a federal magistrate judge of the United States District Court for the District of Massachusetts, nodded his head to answer the judge's questions, and answered "no" when asked whether he could afford a lawyer.

-Once convicted, he was eligible to face the death penalty.
-He was prosecuted by assistant U.S. attorneys William Weinreb and Aloke Chakravarty, of the Anti-Terrorism and National Security Unit of the U.S. Attorney's Office in Boston.
-His defense team included federal public defender Miriam Conrad, William Fick, and Judy Clarke.
+After being read his Miranda rights, Tsarnaev stopped talking and declined to continue to cooperate with the investigation.

+In June 2013, Tsarnaev was indicted by a federal grand jury on 30 charges.
+Some of the charges were death-penalty eligible.

 Middlesex County prosecutors also brought criminal charges against Tsarnaev for the murder of Sean Collier.
 A surveillance camera at MIT captured the brothers approaching Collier's car from behind.